awsdocs/aws-freertos-docs/doc_source/userguide/security-pkcs.md

    ```

 Now, follow the steps in the [AWS IoT Getting Started](https://docs.aws.amazon.com/iot/latest/developerguide/iot-gs.html) section of this guide\.
 Don’t forget to copy the certificate and private key you created into your `aws_clientcredential_keys.h` file\.
 Copy your thing name into `aws_clientcredential.h`\.

+**Note**
+The certificate and private key are hard\-coded for demonstration purposes only\.
+Production\-level applications should store these files in a secure location\.

 ## Porting<a name="freertos-pkcs-porting"></a>